mario-baptista/cogsi2526-1211265-1250525-1250204/CA4/README.md

-CA4 - README.md with Part1 and Alternative Solution
+# CA4 - README.md with Part1 and Alternative Solution

-CA4 — Part 1
+## CA4 — Part 1

 We basically took the setup from CA3 Part 2 and improved it using Ansible.
 Now, instead of manually installing things inside the VMs, we used Vagrant to set up the VMs and Ansible (local provisioner) to configure and run the services.
-The goal was to make everything: Automated, repeatable (idempotent), resilient to small failures (using ignore\_errors, failed\_when, retries, and until)
+The goal was to make everything: Automated, repeatable (idempotent), resilient to small failures (using ignore\_errors, failed\_when, retries, and until).

-1. Project Structure (Important Files)
+### 1. Project Structure (Important Files)

+We organized the automation files into roles so that each component (Spring app and H2 database) is configured independently and cleanly.

 ![img_createFiles](https://github.com/user-attachments/assets/e6996ca6-68ab-470b-9732-accd9d7b3e90)

+- The Vagrantfile defines and creates the two VMs.
+- ansible/hosts.ini tells Ansible which VM belongs to which group.
+- ansible/site.yml assigns roles to machines.
+- Each role contains tasks to set up one component (Spring app or database).

+This organization makes the setup modular and easy to maintain.

-2. Vagrantfile Configuration
+### 2. Vagrantfile Configuration

 Each VM runs ansible\_local and is assigned a role through site.yml.

+This is the step we use to open up the Vagrantfile:

 ![img_VagrantfileChange](https://github.com/user-attachments/assets/51a98e72-09d3-4bcc-b688-517f66037b71)